 Yoga is generally safe, but moves that involve the head being lower than the heart for an extended period of time – like headstands or the downward dog position – can increase eye pressure and should be avoided.
 Research shows any position where the heart is higher than the eyes causes eye pressure to double, though it returns to normal in around five minutes.

 Other things that can temporarily raise eye pressure include lifting heavy weights, playing wind instruments, wearing a tight necktie or using swimming goggles.
 If you go swimming, it’s best to wear larger goggles, because smaller ones press on the orbit of the eye which increases eye pressure.
+It is even more important to wear larger swimming goggles if you have had eye surgery, especially a trabeculectomy as smaller goggles may press on the bleb.
 There is no proof that any of these worsen glaucoma.

 There is no evidence that smoking itself increases the chances of damage to eyes through glaucoma, but older smokers do have a higher risk of developing increased IOP compared to non-smokers.